Setnr/carla-driving-simulator/README.md

 ```

 All Sensors work as shown in the Carla Documentation and are extended by the previous shown Paramters.

+### <font color='red'>THIS PROJECT CURRENTLY ONLY SUPPORTS PYTHON, AT THE CURRENT STATE THE SENSOR CAN NOT BE USED IN BLUEPRINTS</font>

 CARLA Simulator - Offical ReadMe
 ===============